owise1/ic-js/docs/ic.md

 ## Thots

+Every new splooge of tech needs a dumb word and this is ours.
+But this one is actually good because it sounds the same but it's spelled differently.

 `Thots` are just text, but you can think of them like a digital version of thoughts.
 They are our thoughts when we put them into a computer.
 Clearly something is lost, but it's ever so much more efficient.
 When viewed like so, you see that shorter `thots` will be used to tie huge numbers of things together, similar to how we use tags now.
 But as `thots` get longer and/or more idiosyncratic, *and* as the collections of `thots` grow, they can be used to connect like minds, or maybe create them.

 Because `thots` are just text *and* so much other stuff online is also just text, `thots` can also represent those online things.
 For example: